-- Where Flying Displays are held at an aerodrome, the CAA will normally authorise the FDD to allow pilots to fly down to the minimum height specified in their individual DA. - 6.12 Where Flying Displays are held away from an aerodrome, the CAA will impose a minimum height22.
-This is usually 200 feet AGL over land, 100 feet ASL over water and 500 feet MSD for off airfield twilight displays.
-In these circumstances the minimum height becomes the higher of either the CAA's imposed height or that specified in the pilot's DA.
-The FDD may impose higher minima if considered appropriate at a particular venue. - 6.13 The minimum aerobatic height for civilian registered ex-military jet aircraft must not be lower than 500' AGL / ASL. - 6.14 For Special Events requiring a CAA Permission, acceptable minimum heights will depend on the particular site, the pilot's experience and competence on type, the task, compliance with the Rules of The Air and the prevailing weather.
-The CAA will stipulate the specific minimum for the event on the Permission. - These minima do not absolve any individual(s) from compliance with the ANO, Rules of the Air and SERA unless an exemption or Permission has been issued by the CAA.
+- the pilot's DA.
+The FDD may impose higher minima if considered appropriate at a particular venue. - 6.12 The aerobatic minimum height for Category G1, G2 and H aircraft must not be lower than 500' AGL / ASL. - 6.13 For Special Events requiring a CAA Permission, acceptable minimum heights will depend on the particular site, the pilot's experience and competence on type, the task, compliance with the Rules of The Air and the prevailing weather.
+The CAA will stipulate the specific minimum for the event on the Permission. - These minima do not absolve any individual(s) from compliance with the ANO, Rules of the Air Regulations and SERA unless an Exemption or Permission has been issued by the CAA.
 The CAA GA Unit will give advice on any particular circumstances.